aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 * [Install and configure Amplify CLI](https://docs.amplify.aws/cli/start/install)

 ## Warnings
-Analytics may be inaccurate when a user has more than 10 endpoints associated with them.
-In addition, it may not be possible to save associated endpoint information past the 10th endpoint.
+Analytics data will be inaccurate when a user has more than 10 endpoints.
+In addition, endpoint details past the 10th endpoint will not be saved.

 ## Set up Analytics backend